Nico-Shock/QemuGUI-nqg-/README.md

 ## Known issues:

-- Sometimes UEFI files won’t copy correctly.
+- UEFI files won’t copy correctly.
-- Auto installation and setups for UEFI files currently only work properly on Arch based systems.
 - Only OVMF from Fedora works with Secure Boot, but it is not working on other OSes for now (though it is possible).
 - Animation bar is not implemented yet.